inferno986return/python-pcep/Practice-Test.md

 **C. `one`**
 D. `three`

-Need to figure out why this is `one` and how the for loop iterates through a dictionary.
+This is `one` because `v` loops through the whole dictionary and goes back to the starting point due to using the dict's length as the range for the `for` loop.

 ### Question 22: How many elements does the lst list contain?